Genera Xylocopa and Ceratina

 - Accumulations of sawdust from their borings and excavations

-- Woodpeckers eat immature carpenter bees.
-Woodpeckers riddle the wood with holes searching for the immature stages of carpenter bees.
+- Woodpeckers may riddle the wood with holes searching for the immature stages of these bees to eat.

 HOW TO GET RID OF THEM

 Carpenter bee prevention and treatment begins with a thorough inspection performed by your pest management professional (PMP).
-During the inspection, your PMP will inspect to accurately identify the offending pest and locate the carpenter bee damage.
+During the inspection, your PMP will inspect to accurately identify the offending pest and locate any damage.

 Once the inspection is complete, the pest control plan is prepared.
 The most effective control method is to apply an insecticide dust to the bee’s drill holes and leave the holes open for a few days so returning bees will contact the insecticide.